What Is A Platonic Friendship? Ñon-Romantic Relationships And Mental Health

 AGUSTÍN FARIAS

-The benefits of a platonic friendship
+The benefits of a platonic relationship

 There are many benefits associated with platonic friendships.
 Here is a list of some reasons why you should consider having one or more of them: